lilyayala/Auth0RulesProject/README.md

 ## Running the sample application

-*Note: You should have Node.js installed in your computer*
+*Note: You should have Node.js installed in your computer [https://nodejs.org/en/download/]*

 You can download the repository from Github or add it to your localhost from the command line or terminal:

 `git clone https://github.com/lilyayala/Auth0RulesProject.git`

-Go to the pathname file
+Go to the pathname file:

 `cd Auth0RulesProjecT`

-Install the dependencies
+Install the dependencies:

 `npm install`